-Our Strong 2016 Performance Results Are Reflected in 2016 Total Direct Compensation
+Our 2018 Performance Results Are Reflected in 2018 Total Direct Compensation

-The 2016 compensation for our Named Executive Officers is commensurate with the Company's 2016 performance and the goals of our executive compensation program.
+The 2018 compensation for our Named Executive Officers is commensurate with the Company's 2018 performance and the goals of our executive compensation program.
 The mix of award types and incentive plan performance measures was selected to align with our business strategy, talent needs, and market practices.
 Actual pay to be realized by the executive officers was based primarily on the Company's financial and stock price performance results.
-A minority of pay was based on fixed elements (base salaries), given our focus on performance-based pay elements (annual and long-term incentives).
+A majority of pay was based on at-risk elements given our focus on performance-based pay elements (annual and long-term incentives).